ridwansswnto/cka-notes/rbac/practice/exercise.md

 * Bikin clusterrole dengan nama for-seceng-reader untuk bisa get, list, secret
 * bikin clusterrolebinding dengan nama user-seceng-reader untuk group security
 * impersonate salah satu user misal si wawan(orang security engineer )dengan group security

+## Soal 3
+Create a ClusterRole and ClusterRoleBinding so that user secret@cka.com can only access and manage secrets.
+Test it

+## Soal 4

+Create a ClusterRole and ClusterRoleBinding so that user deploy@cka.com can only deploy and manage pods named compute.
+Test it